kjwu/kjwu.github.io/_posts/project/2022-03-05-Plant-Sonification.markdown

 ---
 #### Plant Sonification Project ####

+![img1]({{ site.url }}/assets/img/project/plantSonification/ps1.jpeg)

+Plant Sonification is an onging R&D project collabrated with the electronic musician [Nick Tsai](https://linktr.ee/nicktsai140), to exploring plant as a source of inspiration as well as an actual input signal for realtime music creation.

+I developed the plant sensor modules that turn the capacitance signals of plants into sound waves.
+In addition to the plant sensor, I developed a set of audio-triggered LED driver modules for the Plant Sonification Show at @mugeneration191 Cafe in Chiayi, Taiwan.

 To listen to the full song, please visit Nick Tsai's [Playlist](https://soundcloud.com/nick-tsai-91907606/04-dendrobium-crumenatum/sets)

-![img1]({{ site.url }}/assets/img/project/plantSonification/ps1.jpeg)

-Collabrated with the electronic musician [Nick Tsai](https://linktr.ee/nicktsai140), Plant Sonification is an onging R&D project exploring plant as a source of inspiration as well as an actual input signal for realtime music creation.

-In addition to the plant sensor, a set of audio-triggered LED driver module was developed for the Plant Sonification Show at @mugeneration191 Cafe in Chiayi, Taiwan.

 ![img1]({{ site.url }}/assets/img/project/plantSonification/ps2.jpg)